lindsay-stevens/odk_tools/odk_tools/README.md

 ## Conversion to docx
 Purpose:

-An work in progress / experiment that is intended to generate a printable document version of a XLSForm.
+An work in progress / experiment that is intended to generate a MS Word / docx document version of a XLSForm.
+The document could be used as a printable paper backup copy of the questionnaire, in case the tablet is lost or unavailable.